PrivyDG/chitanda/README.md

   to the IRC server.
 - `discord_token` - The token of a discord bot.
 This can be generated in the discord developer portal.
+- `webserver` - Configuration of whether or not to spawn a webserver and on which port to spawn it.
+Enable if a module/listener uses the bot's webserver;
+  disable if no modules or listeners use it.
 - `modules_enabled` - Modules to enable.
 Leave blank to enable all.
 - `aliases` - A dictionary of trigger aliases mapping custom triggers to the triggers supported by the bot.
 Do not include the trigger character.